 - no drain scenario (maximum retention of water in the landscape)

 Numerous studies have previously assessed productivity associated with drainage based on a site case-study approach, however the current work was the first to develop a spatially explicit database for the region to enable assessment of land productivity relative to distance to drains and the impact of a series of land suitability parameters including depth to hard pan, peat soils, soil type and salinity.
-The innovative methodology developed for the project also including an assessment of the potential impact of seasonal conditions and climate change on both pasture and crop productivity for the region.
+The innovative methodology developed for the project also including an assessment of the potential impact of seasonal conditions and differing climate change scenarios on both pasture and crop productivity for the region.